P3R-CO/unraid/README.md

 \
 ![logo](https://raw.githubusercontent.com/P3R-CO/unraid/master/OpenRGB-P3R-256px.png)
 # P3R OpenRGB
-OpenRGB as a container for Docker.
+Poseidon's 3 Rings presents OpenRGB as a container for Docker.
 Designed for UnraidOS, but should work on any platform that supports Docker Linux Containers.